Raelene Boyle was inducted into The Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of Athletics.

 And four years later, in her target event at the Montreal 1976 Olympics, the 200 metres, Boyle was disqualified after being ruled guilty of two false starts.
 Film footage later demonstrated that she hadn’t jumped the gun in the first of them.
 Earlier, she had become the first Australian woman to be selected as flag bearer for the Opening Ceremony.
 Boyle also dominated sprinting events at the 1970 Edinburgh and 1974 Christchurch Commonwealth Games, winning gold medals in the 100m, 200m and 4x100m relay.
 At the 1978 Edmonton Commonwealth Games, Boyle only contested the 100m sprint due to injury, and won silver.

-The controversy of the 1980 Moscow Olympics led to much indecision amongst prospective competitors.
-Boyle was one of those who decided to stand by the boycott, and she did not take part.
+The controversy of the 1980 Moscow Olympics led to much indecision amongst prospective competitors, however Boyle had decided prior to withdraw from the Moscow Olympics due to personal reasons.
 Perhaps the greatest moment in Boyle’s career was her last competitive run at the 1982 Brisbane Commonwealth Games, which saw her win gold in the 400m.
 In 1974, Boyle was made a Member of the Order of the British Empire (MBE) in recognition of her service to athletics.

 Throughout the 1980s and 1990s, she remained involved with sport in a variety of capacities, ranging from being a member of the Victorian State Sports Council to Assistant Manager Australian World Junior Athletics team.
 Diagnosed with breast cancer in 1996, she has worked assiduously since that time to raise awareness of the disease and in 2007 Boyle was awarded the Member of the Order of Australia (AM) for service to the community through a range of roles with organisations that support people with cancer, particularly Breast Cancer Network Australia.